You are here

 The outline proposal for this research has received a favourable opinion from the HREC.
 If funding is awarded, the HREC will be contacted so an assessment can be made, to determine whether a full ethics review will be required.

-Open University research ethics procedures are fully compliant with the ESRC Framework for Research Ethics.
+Open University research ethics procedures are fully compliant with the UKRI principles for ethical research and the ethics guidance of [name of research council].
 If funding is awarded, this research proposal will be reviewed by the OU Human Research Ethics Committee (HREC) to determine whether a full ethics review is required.
 The Principal Investigator will ensure that the ethics review has taken place, and favourable opinion has been granted, before any research involving human participants commences.

 After funding is awarded